New York City Trench Accident LawyerClick For Your Free Consulation

 Digging trenches in New York City, NY, can be just as dangerous as working at the top of a skyscraper.
 Even though workers and employers use safety measures to prevent construction accidents, trench accidents can still occur.
 Sadly, trench and excavation accidents can result in catastrophic injury and death.

-Our New York City trench accident lawyer of the Law Offices of Jay S. Knispel, LLC understands the unique demands and risks of working on construction projects.
+Our New York City trench accident lawyer of the Law Offices of Jay S. Knispel Personal Injury Lawyers understands the unique demands and risks of working on construction projects.
 We also understand that negligence and recklessness can increase the risk of injury for trench workers.

 We have over 25 years of experience fighting to protect the rights of injured construction workers.
 We aggressively pursue injury claims to get you the money you deserve after a tragic construction site accident.